 For a detailed guide on using Menu Modifiers, especially if you use the inventory system and/or food cost reporting, see this guide.
 You may also want to create menu item modifiers that are hidden (unavailable for order) but reflect accurate inventory usage and food cost reporting.
 If so, see this guide.

-To delete a modifier, swipe left on the modifier and tap the Delete button.
+To delete a modifier, open the item under the Modifier Group and then tap Delete Modifier Item.

-To delete a modifier group, swipe left on the modifier group and tap the Delete button.
+To delete a modifier group, open the Modifier Group and tap Delete Modifier Group.